FangStars/FangStars.github.io/index.md

 I am a 2nd-year PhD student at Xiamen University's [SNGroup](https://sngroup.org.cn/), under the guidance of Professor [Qiao Xiang](https://qiaoxiang.me/).
-I earned my master degree in computer technology from Institute of Information Engineering, Chinese Academy of Sciences in 2022, under the guidance of [Bo Hu](https://teacher.ucas.ac.cn/~0057576).
+I earned my master degree in computer technology from the Institute of Information Engineering, Chinese Academy of Sciences in 2022, under the guidance of [Bo Hu](https://teacher.ucas.ac.cn/~0057576).
 Prior to this, I received my BEng degree from Huazhong University of Science and Technology in 2019.